2grep/mOm/optimization.md

 # Optimizing ONEST

-All times are, unless otherwise noted, tested using the `assisted.csv` dataset and calculated with 10 surfaces
+All times are, unless otherwise noted, tested using the `assisted.csv` dataset unless otherwise noted.

 ## `match` Function
 These were run single-threaded

-### Pandas
+## Pandas
 I think this is really invalid because the `assisted.csv` file had the ground truth values which likely screwed things up.

 | Version Name      | Time (s)          |